ThomasPf/Tor-Bandwidth-Fingerprinting/Readme.md

 * Create all necessary config files for running an experiment with victim named `victimclient` in `shadow.config.xml` file and adversary named `adversaryclient`.
 * Run it, so you get `shadow.data` log outputs.
 * Run `python3 ../../tools/throughput_extractor/throughput_extractor.py` - this by default looks into `shadow.data/hosts/adversaryclient` and `victimclient` directories respectively for corresponding tgen log files and stores extracted throughputs into `./extracted_throughputs/setup` directory for statistical evaluation.
 (This is because `stats.py` currently looks for setup subdirectories).
+The default labels for csv files are `timestamp, value`.
 * `mkdir stat_results` and `cd` into it.
 * Run `python3 ../../../tools/stats/stats.py -w {windowsize} -p ../extracted_throughputs/`.
 * See the results stored in current directory.